 A comprehensive quality-checked data set of observations since 1980

 Since the early 20th century hydrographic measurements have been carried out in the Arctic Ocean.
 Although today the Arctic is a hotspot of climate change, data sampling is still sparse due to the large sea ice cover.
 Yet both the historical and the modern observational data are important for long-term climate studies in the Arctic Ocean.

 The adjusted archive will be open for updates in time, and any additional data that are not yet included are very much appreciated.
-Besides the data and metadata, figures, maps and histograms will be provided that allow users a quick overview and easy handling of the data.
+Besides the data, metadata and an extensive manual, a software will be provided that allows the user to quickly extract the desired data from the archive.